DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 **Josh Stokley and Laura Lowes, University of Washington**

-This use case example demonstrates how to use Jupyter notebook on design safe to model out reinforced concrete walls and run them through OpenSeesMP on DesignSafe.
+This use case example demonstrates how to use Jupyter notebook to model reinforced concrete walls and run them through OpenSeesMP on DesignSafe.
 Post processing scripts are also avaliable and able to run through designsafe, allowing for a steady flow and less steps for the user.
 The purpose of this use case is to be able to model, simulate, and post process multiple walls at once.
 This documentation will provide an example of one wall so the user may understand the steps in the workflow.
 This use case makes use of the following DesignSafe resources:

 (jupyter notebook link)